makovanilya/VGPR/CRITERIA.md

 - Must restore meaningful offline functionality.

 **ON: Online-Oriented**
-Online play is the core design intent of the game.
+Online play is the core design intent of the game, effects scoring ONLY if publishers did not properly handle it.
 - Applies to genres such as MMOs, live-service games, battle royales, online-only co-op games.
 - Does NOT apply to singleplayer games with optional multiplayer or games with always online DRM bolted on.